Brief story of the Cinta Senese Breed of Pigs.

 The products are cured in special rooms according to the length of time it takes them to be ready for consumption.
 This is a totally natural process, and in the case of the prosciutto, for example, can last well more than two years.

 I, Raymond, was one of the founding fathers and later president of the Consortium that protects the genetic heritage of the Cinta Senese breed.
 The Consortium was created to save the race and to promote and guarantee the origin and distribution of the products obtained from this spectacular breed of animals.
-The Consortium applies the most stringent breeding rules than any other similar organization in europe.
+The Consortium applies the most stringent breeding rules than any other similar organization in Europe.

 Casamonti, thanks to the high quality standards of its products, is quoted among the top best in Tuscany and has won various awards and recognitions and boasts fans and clients from across the world.